-Re-zone Shockoe: Direct growth to appropriate areas while maintaining the existing scale and architectural character of Shockoe.
+Re-zone Shockoe: Develop a form-based zoning code for Shockoe that directs growth to appropriate areas while maintaining the existing scale and architectural character.

-Protect Historic Resources: Develop initiatives and policies that protect and incentivize the preservation of Shockoe's many historic buildings, some of which are exceptionally rare, and sites.
+Protect Historic Resources: Develop initiatives and policies that protect and incentivize the preservation of Shockoe's many historic buildings and sites, some of which are exceptionally rare.